adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 #### destinationDir
-Define the destination directory in which the file should be created.
+Define the destination directory in which you want to create the file.
 You can also pull the directory name from the `.adonisrc.json` file as follows:

 ```ts
 // Get path to the config directory